 Your brand story should be written in a tone of voice that resonates with your audience, clearly communicates your brand values and uses heritage as its foundation.

 Use feedback from your team, suppliers, and customers to help inform your story and set your value proposition.

-Once your brand story is complete, you can use a variety of ways to communicate with your audience, such as your website and social media.
+Once your brand story is complete, you can use a variety of ways to communicate with your audiences, such as your website and social media.
 Ideally using video as a delivery method.